kevchu3/openshift4-upi-homelab/day-two.md

 ### 1. Configure image registry

-In OpenShift 4.3, the image registry operator will start in a Removed state with the following note: "Image Registry has been removed.
+The image registry operator will start in a Removed state with the following note: "Image Registry has been removed.
 ImageStreamTags, BuildConfigs and DeploymentConfigs which reference ImageStreamTags may not work as expected.
 Please configure storage and update the config to Managed state by editing configs.imageregistry.operator.openshift.io."

 Two quick options to configure the Image Registry operator are provided below to get started.
 Please note that these are not recommended for production use.